ContextData/VectorETL/README.md

 - All submissions, including submissions by project members, require review.
 - We use GitHub pull requests for this purpose.
 - Reviewers may request changes before a pull request can be merged.

-### Community and Behavioral Expectations

-- Be respectful and inclusive in your language and actions.
-- Be patient and welcoming to newcomers.
-- Respect different viewpoints and experiences.
-- Gracefully accept constructive criticism.